ucdavis-informatics/pieval/example_database/README.md

-user_ip - IP address from which the response was submitted example_id - The specific example within the project_name to which the response applies response - the response value
+user_ip - IP address from which the response was submitted example_id - The specific example within the project_name to which the response applies response - the response value context_viewed - Set to 'yes' if the annotator looked at the expanded context, i.e. non-truncated, data when making their decision.
+Default 'no'

 ### project_classes
 Contains entries for class values in multiclass projects.
 If the project has 13 classes, there will be 13 rows in this table